Strawberry Line (miniature railway)

 The Strawberry Line is a 0.75 mi length of gauge railway inside Avon Valley Country Park (near Keynsham).
 It was Britain's only commercial ground-level railway until it became a 7.5inch gauge in 2020; it is now dual-gauge so the 5 in remains.
 As a conventional ridable miniature railway it provides train rides for visitors to the park now included in the price of admission since it was taken over by the park in 2018.
-It now runs mainly one train, a large electric mock steam train although it also owns a small electric one, a traditional steam and a larger petrol train.
-Since the refurbishment it is driven by the team of park rangers.
+It now runs mainly one train, a large electric mock steam train, although it also owns a small electric one, a traditional steam train, and a larger petrol train.
+Since the refurbishment, it has been operated by a team of park rangers.

 History

 The railway was started at the Avon Valley Country Park in May 1999, with the first trains running on a 150 ft demonstration track.
 A trackbed was roughed out in June and the first services ran on the new 900 ft track in August 1999.
-A 60 ft tunnel was added in 2003.

-since the parks takeover in 2018 it was converted to a dual gauge 5 inch and 7.5inch. since the refurbishment, the tunnel is now no longer used on the circuit and is now used as a storage tunnel but there are talks of using the old 5inch track and doing tunnel runs for a small extra cost as well as running the free main track so that the railway can generate some independent income for upkeep and repairs to track and trains.
+A 60 ft tunnel was added in 2003.Since the park’s takeover in 2018, it was converted to a dual gauge of 5 inch and 7.5 inch.
+Since the refurbishment, the tunnel is no longer used on the circuit and is now used as a storage tunnel, but there are talks of using the old 5 inch track and doing tunnel runs for a small extra cost, as well as running the free main track, so that the railway can generate some independent income for upkeep and repairs to the track and trains.